Jesús Pedret: International career

-In September and October 1925, Pedret was called up by the Spanish national team for two friendly matches against Austria and Hungary, in which he did not play a single minute due to the presence of Ricardo Zamora.
+In September and October 1925, Pedret was called up to the Spain national team for two friendly matches against Austria and Hungary, in which he did not play a single minute due to the presence of Ricardo Zamora.

 As a Sants player, Pedret was eligible to play for the Catalan national team, which summoned him four times in 1926, making his debut during Catalonia's European mini-tour in July 1926, starting in a 1–2 loss to a Czechoslovakia XI in Prague, and against a Zurich XI on 11 July, which ended in a 5–2 win.
 The following day, the journalists of the Spanish newspaper Mundo Deportivo stated that "Pedret, without achieving the brilliance of the previous Wednesday in the Czechoslovak capital, due to the reduced number of chances in front of his goal, continued to be a reliable and effective goalkeeper".

 Together with Paulino Alcántara, Josep Samitier and Ricardo Zamora, he was part of the Catalonia team that won the Prince of Asturias Cup in 1926, an inter-regional competition organized by the RFEF, beating Asturias 4–3 in the final.